 That’s 10 eye drops a day in each eye!
 Not the most pleasant thing to have to do when your rabbit tries to find new ways to avoid them every single day, but easier than syringe-feeding.
+It’s also quite a time commitment.
 In Bunny’s discharge papers Dr. Walters added that his “ciprofloxacin eye drops contain an antibiotic to help prevent an infection from occurring, and the tropicamide eye medication dilates the pupil to aid intraocular healing and help prevent adhesions from forming between the iris and the cornea (anterior synechiae) or between the iris and the lens (posterior synechiae).
 When administering Bunny’s eye drops, please wait 5 minutes after giving one medication before giving the next to allow the first drop to be absorbed.”

 We were quoted between $1800 and $2200 for the surgery including all the exams and the hospital stay.
 We ended up paying $1656 for everything that happened during our 3 days in Raleigh.
 Hotel and gas not included.
 We have not gone back yet for the follow-up exams, but will update the post later.

 Bunny went to an ophthalmologist in Greensboro who graciously agreed to check his eyes one week after the surgery.
 That way we only had about 90min. to drive.
 The check-up took about 10 minutes and his incision looked perfect.
 He had zero inflammation and everything was healing well.
 The doctor also performed a tonometry, which means she measured the eye pressure to make sure Bunny hadn’t developed a glaucoma.
 Luckily, he hadn’t!
 We were able to reduce the amount of eye drops to 2 different medications 3 times a day.